bulhakovolexii/kottans-frontend/README.md

 > since the entire lab process takes place on a test remote machine with an SSH connection.
 This practice helped a lot
 > to consolidate the studied material.
 Learning Git Branching helped to visualize all the difficult moments to make it
 > easier to imagine what happens after a particular command.
 In particular, it helped me realize that branches are in
-> three states at the same time, and until the fetch command is executed, the main, origin/main locally located, and
+> three states at the same time, and until the `fetch` command is executed, the `main`, `origin/main` locally located,
-> main remotely located branches can have different files and lines of code.
-I acquired more questions than answers, as
+> and `main` remotely located branches can have different files and lines of code.
+I acquired more questions than
-> after the previous task, so I feel an urgent need to take each of the courses at least once more to consolidate the
+> answers, as after the previous task, so I feel an urgent need to take each of the courses at least once more to
-> material.
+> consolidate the material.

+[1]: https://kottans.org/ "Kottans - Knowledge must be shared"
+[2]: https://www.coursera.org/learn/introduction-git-github "Introduction to Git and GitHub | Coursera"
+[3]: https://learngitbranching.js.org/ "Most visual and interactive way to learn Git on the web"